daangn/accesslog/README.md

 - stdout
 - fluentd/fluent-bit

 If you want one for yours, it's simple.
-Just implements the io.Writer.
+Just implement the io.Writer.